codyc03/personal-projects/MentalHealthTracker/README.md

 # Comments
 This project isn't fully polished.
 It was used to learn new languages and concepts and put them into practice.
 I didn't focus too much on the UX/UI because I was more concerned about the backing of the code.
+Additionally, I would like to note that the naming convention Main and MainPageGUI is not proper software practice.
+However, I am choosing not to go through the process of renaming the project and risk errors.
+I have learned to better plan out my personal projects ahead of time, including drawing more thoughtful UML class diagrams.

 # Consulted Peers
 *None